-Your Foundation is fulfilling its role in helping strengthen and improve conservation of wild Atlantic salmon in Canada.
-We hope you will consider joining with us to help realize our important goals.
+The Atlantic Salmon Conservation Foundation is fulfilling its role in helping strengthen and improve conservation of wild Atlantic salmon in Canada.
+We hope all of those individuals and groups interested in advancing salmon conservation will join with us to help realize our important, shared goals.